-You can only export coffee to Germany if you comply with strict European Union requirements.
+You can only export coffee to Germany if you comply with strict European Union (EU) requirements.
 Buyer requirements can be divided into:

 The highlights for these requirements are given below, specified for the German market where relevant.

-Legal and non-legal requirements you must comply with
+Legal and non-legal requirements

 You must follow the European Union legal requirements applicable to coffee.
 These rules mainly deal with food safety, where traceability and hygiene are the most important themes.
 Special attention should be given to specific sources of contamination, of which the most common are:

 - Pesticides — consult the EU pesticide database for an overview of the maximum residue levels (MRLs) for each pesticide;